 How to Write a Proposal That Lands New Clients

 Having a quality freelance proposal template is only the first step.
-You need to use it as a guide to create a proposal that will wow prospects and land you new clients.
-Here are 9 key tips you can use to ensure your actual pitch is a winner:
+You need to use it as a guide to creating a proposal that will wow prospects and land you new clients.
+No matter if you’re creating a design proposal template, marketing proposal or pitch for writing services, here are 9 key tips you can use to ensure your actual pitch is a winner:

 1. Be fast